aress31/wirespy/README.md

 ```

 ## Possible Improvements
-- [x] Add a command to show the status of the running commands in the background
+- [ ] Add WPA/WPA2 support for honeypot.
-- [ ] Add WPA/WPA2 support for honeypot
+- [ ] Bash autocompletion.
-- [ ] Bash autocompletion
+- [x] Optimise the source code.
-- [x] Improve the stability
+- [x] Improve the stability.
-- [x] Improve the UI (e.g. uniformise the style)
+- [x] Improve the UI (e.g. uniformise the style and colors).
-- [x] Source code optimisation
+- [x] Show the status of processes running in the background.
-- [ ] Validate all user inputs against regexes
+- [ ] Validate all user inputs against regexes.

 ## Project Information
 This script was developed in the context of my master thesis work in June 2015.